-Our reviewer Julie Dermody gives high marks to a new eBook from Larry Ferlazzo and Education Week, Classroom Management Q &As: Expert Strategies for Teaching.
+Our reviewer Julie Dermody gave high marks to a 2013 eBook from Larry Ferlazzo and Education Week, Classroom Management Q &As: Expert Strategies for Teaching.
 The book presents 14 questions about the best ways to manage learners and the learning process, with answers provided by an array of experts who first shared their insights at Ferlazzo’s popular Ed Week Teacher blog Classroom Q & A.

-Given Dermody’s resounding endorsement, we’re pleased to share an excerpt from the book.
-Here are two perspectives on an important question for middle grades educators: Can teachers be friends with students?
+In this excerpt, you’ll read two perspectives on the question: Can teachers be friends with students?
 The first response comes Ferlazzo himself (a high school teacher who has also taught middle school); the second from Rick Wormeli, an award winning middle school teacher & consultant and the author of two books for novice middle grades educators.

 This is an important question with respect to instructional effectiveness since it brings up issues related to engagement, barriers, comportment, and respect—all key elements in teacher-student relationships.
 The question is also increasingly on teachers’ minds because of the rise of the social-media culture.